 University room, suite, townhouse, lodge, and apartment keys are issued to the assigned occupants of the living space.
 Residents should not lend their keys to anyone.
+Keys are to be returned to an RA, the Office of Housing, Dining & Residence Life, or the University Police office and should not be left in rooms or any other place on campus or given to a roommate to return.
 Doing so may result in fines and/or disciplinary action.
 Lost or missing keys must be reported immediately via the online Lost Key replacement form found at my.pitt.edu in the Johnstown Campus Housing & Dining Services task center.
 Residents are financially responsible for the cost of all lock changes.